triXope/ComfyUI-triXope/README.md

 - Temporal upscaling option (doubles the framerate and improves motion, lip sync, and visual fidelity)<br>
 - Face restoration to help with cleaning up faces and removing artifacts<br>
 (place face restore model with .pt or .pth file extension in "facerestore_models" folder (eg. <a href="https://huggingface.co/models? search=codeformer">codeformer</a>, <a href="https://huggingface.co/models?search=gfpgan">GFPGAN</a>, etc.))<br>
-- Integrated Color Mastering, featuring Correction, LUX Processing, Enhancements, Blur, and Stylistic Effects
+- Integrated Color Mastering, featuring Correction, LUX Processing, Enhancements, Blur, and Stylistic Effects<br>
 - Integrated Audio Mastering Pass (Soft Limiter & Normalization)<br>
 - Built-in sageattention and fp16 accumulation (must be installed to use)<br>
 - Built in chunk feed forward (to assist in computational efficiency)<br>
 - Unload models & clear cache<br>
 - Built in stage 1 preview<br>
-- Collapse/Expand Connections under the context menu for hiding all wires and cleaning up workspace
+- Collapse/Expand Connections under the context menu for hiding all wires and cleaning up workspace<br>
 - Internal Real-Time ETA counter (with assist node)<br>

 Just plug in your models, optional reference images and/or audio, set your desired paramerters, send it out to your preferred video save or combine node, and you're good-to-go.<br>